 Japanese FiP system

-The FiP system was designed to facilitate the transition from a heavily subsidized Feed-in Tariff (FiT) to a market-based system.
-The focus is on gradually integrating renewable energies into competition without abruptly exposing producers to market volatility.
-At the same time, the government wants to use this system to create incentives for more efficient use of renewable energies.
+The FiP system was designed to facilitate the transition from a heavily subsidized feed-in tariff (FiT) to a market-based system.
+The focus is on gradually integrating renewable energy into the competitive market without abruptly exposing producers to market volatility.
+At the same time, the government aims to incentivize the more efficient use of renewable energy through this system.

 German direct marketing

 Direct marketing aims to fully integrate renewable energies into the energy market system.
-The operators are not only obliged to actively market their electricity, but also to take responsibility for balancing and control energy.
-This promotes the professionalization of the industry and strengthens the role of renewable energies in the energy market.
+Operators are not only obligated to actively market their electricity, but also to assume responsibility for balancing and regulating energy.
+This promotes the professionalization of the sector and strengthens the role of renewable energies in the energy market.

-Another key difference is the degree of market dependence and government regulation of the systems.
+Another key difference lies in the degree of market dependence and government regulation of the systems.

 Japanese FiP system

 Although the system allows for greater market integration than the previous feed-in tariff, it remains highly regulated.
 The base price, which serves as the basis for the premium, is set by the government.
-Although the premiums are adjusted dynamically based on market prices, the system remains rather centrally controlled.
+While premiums are adjusted dynamically based on market prices, the system nevertheless remains largely centrally controlled.

 German direct marketing

-In Germany, operators of renewable energy systems have a much more direct connection to the market.
-They are obliged to sell their electricity independently, be it via the spot market or long-term supply contracts.
-The sliding market premium merely serves as a safety net to compensate for the difference between market prices and the set target price.
-This promotes greater market orientation and personal responsibility.
+In Germany, operators of renewable energy plants have a much more direct connection to the market.
+They are obligated to sell their electricity independently, either via the spot market or long-term supply contracts.
+The sliding market premium serves merely as a safety net to compensate for the difference between market prices and the set target price.
+This promotes greater market orientation and individual responsibility.

 🔧📋 Flexibility and requirements for operators